jackmaden/philosophybreak/src/pages/articles/john-lockes-empiricism-why-we-are-all-tabula-rasas-blank-slates/index.md

 <span class="big-letter">E</span>mpiricism and rationalism are essentially rival responses to the worry of _skepticism_.
 Skepticism in this context means finding the whole idea of human knowledge unconvincing, and being doubtful that we can really be said to know anything exists at all.

-[Descartes himself outlines the skeptical position](/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/) very effectively in his wonderful 1641 work, [Meditations on First Philosophy](http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124), where he worries he has no way of knowing if his experiences of the world are real, or the mere conjurings of an Evil Demon determined to delude and mislead him.
+[Descartes himself outlines the skeptical position](/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/) very effectively in his wonderful 1641 work, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a>, where he worries he has no way of knowing if his experiences of the world are real, or the mere conjurings of an Evil Demon determined to delude and mislead him.

 <div class="course-promo text-center">
     <h4>Is the World Around Us ‘Real’?</h4>